uyuni-project/tetra/README.md

     gjp generate-package-archive commons-collections
     less specs/commons-collections.spec

 commons-collection BuldRequires galaxy-kit, its archive contains only source files and it will install any produced .jar file in `/usr/lib/java`.
-The archive is generated from `file_lists/commons-collections_input`, which lists source files.
-Output files are in `file_lists/commons-collections_output` and are used to compile the `%install` and `%files` sections of the project spec (by default only jar files are included, see `gjp generate-package-spec --help`).

-    less file_lists/commons-collections_input
-    less file_lists/commons-collections_output

 Packages are ready to be submitted to an OBS project.
 As OBS integration is not yet implemented, refer to OBS documentation to do that.